 best non fiction to read at the end of 2022

-The Best Non-Fiction to Read in 2024
+The Best Non-Fiction to Read

 People constantly seek for answers.
 Summarizing the best non-fiction books you can read in early 2024, most of them attempt to touch sensitive topics of race, health, autocracy and life meaning.
 Frankly, in this age we are experiencing information overload.
 While articles, social media and podcasts represent many contradicting views and allow rapid information consuming, books require readers to slow down, meditate on a topic and draw a conclusion that is based on a thorough research, but a Twitter post.